ciyer03/cs149/A6/README.md

 which would carry out matrix multiplication with the supplied file, and the W matrix that was supplied previously.
 It would store all results in a dynamically allocated array which expands as files are passed in.
-The program would again ask for more files, and the process continues until the user presses Ctrl+D. After input is finished, each each child's specific reuslt is written to its PID.out file where PID is the PID of the child process.
+The program would again ask for more files, and the process continues until the user presses Ctrl+D. After input is finished, each each child's specific result is written to its PID.out file where PID is the PID of the child process.